Budget planner

 Export image.png

-Turning on the toggle in the Actions menu will apply the same cost or growth percentage for upcoming months.
+4. Enable the toggle in the Actions menu to apply the same planned value to upcoming months, if required.

 configuration.png